-Amanda Wachob is much more than a tattooer.
-She’s an experimental, fine artist whose work has been on display in museums across the globe.
-She was also named one of the 50 most creative people in the world by AdAge.
-Apprenticing in a traditional tattoo shop, Wachob “was taught that the ‘correct’ way to tattoo was by outlining everything in black first, and then shading from dark to light.”
-But at the time, she was primarily tattooing realistic figurative oil paintings and her clients wanted tattoos that looked like the art they presented to her at their initial consultation, which the ‘correct’ way to tattoo would not allow.
+One artist who challenged the norm is New York’s Amanda Wachob, a tattooer and fine artist whose work has been on display in museums across the globe.
+During her apprenticeship in a traditional tattoo shop, Wachob “was taught that the ‘correct’ way to tattoo was by outlining everything in black first, and then shading from dark to light,” she tells Inside Out.
+But at the time, she was primarily tattooing renditions of figurative oil paintings and her clients wanted tattoos that looked like the art they presented to her at their initial consultation.
+Black outlines would ruin that.

 “Why would I throw a black outline around it and make it look like a cartoon or an illustration when what they wanted was for it to look realistic?
-I started giving clients the option to leave the black line out of their tattoo.”
+I started giving people the option to leave the black line out of their tattoo.”
 Defying tradition in this way worked for Wachob who says that, after a while, her newly defined style started to catch on.
 “People would see my work and the first thing they would exclaim was, ‘I’ve never seen a tattoo like that!
 It looks like a watercolor painting!’.”
-This led to some press and, soon enough, her work was going viral to the point where her website collapsed from an onslaught of traffic.

 The process: watercolor tattoos from start to finish

 Tattooing is a process that, for most artists, involves the same set of tools and the same basic application method.
 These tools include (but aren’t limited to) needles, inks, stencils, and cleaning supplies.
 And the general application of a tattoo involves the artist dipping their needle(s) into the ink and then poking that needle into the skin.
 That’s a long winded way of saying that in terms of the actual tattooing process, getting a watercolor tattoo is technically no different than getting any other style of tattoo.